 Tips for Detecting Air Leaks in Your Home

 Here are the top four places to inspect as you look for the source of air drafts in your home.

 - Windows are a common place to discover air leaks.
 To determine if they are a source for drafts, you’ll need to visit each window in your home.
 Do you feel a breeze?
-If there is a breeze outside, you may notice the curtains or blinds swaying.
+You may notice the curtains or blinds swaying if there is a breeze outside.

-- Heat is also likely to escape from the opening at the bottom of your exterior doors or through the door frames.
+- Heat will also likely escape from the opening at the bottom of your exterior doors or through the door frames.
 Feel for air leaks in these locations and look for signs of daylight around the areas that should be sealed.

 - Inspect your home’s attic and eaves.
 You may not visit these areas very often, but they may be the sections of your home where most of the heat is lost.

 - Electrical outlets and lighting fixtures on exterior walls may be the source of drafts in the home.
 If you place your hand near them, you should be able to feel if there is a draft.